 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you have liver problems (especially hepatitis B), kidney problems, a genetic condition (such as a gene variation called HLA-B*5701), heart problems, high blood pressure, high cholesterol, diabetes, or if you smoke.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease (including hepatitis), diabetes, heart disease, high blood pressure, or high cholesterol.
+Tell your doctor if you smoke.

-- Ask your pharmacist for a Warning Card listing the symptoms of an allergic reaction.
+- Ask your pharmacist for a warning card that lists the symptoms of an allergic reaction.
 Carry the card with you at all times.

 Possible Side Effects While Using This Medicine